Web design has been done the same way for years.

 For no good reason other than they want to make money and stay in business!

-But you should pause before entering into a contract to redo your website using traditional design.
+That's reason enough to pause before entering into a contract to redo your website using traditional design.

 Traditional web design (or think Steve Jobs and Apple before the Mac) is a slow, unengaging, costly process.

 By some estimations, a small or medium-sized business can spend from $15,000 to $80,000 on the design.
-Further, you have to fork over this investment before you even know if it will positively impact your business and generate income.
+Plus, you have to fork over this investment before you even know if it will positively impact your business and generate income.
 Yikes!

-During this time, you have to devote a ton of resources (your team) and time to the project.
+During this time, you have to devote a ton of resources and time to the project.
 Since you don’t even know if it will drive leads and sales, that’s a risky proposition.

 You’d never release a product or service if you didn’t know there was a market demand for it, right?
-Most traditional website design is based on hypothesis, an educated guess, that can never be validated.
+Yet, most traditional website design is based on hypothesis – an – educated guess, that can never be validated.

-Once a traditional website design is launched, it remains stagnant for years – as many as it takes for you to be brave enough to take on another website redesign project.
+Once a traditional website design is launched, it remains stagnant for years.
+As many as it takes for you to be brave enough to take on another website redesign project.